 - If you would like to volunteer, please fill out this form.

 - If you are in need of support, please contact the clergy office.

 Congregants send hand-made cards with handwritten messages of celebration or support to congregants in times of joy or sorrow.
 Each message addresses the particular circumstances of the congregant(s): bereavement, illness, new baby, conversion, B’nei Mitzvah, new membership at TBE, confirmation, high school graduation, weddings, and 18th wedding anniversaries.
-Cards are created by congregants annually on Mitzvah Day and by a small group of artists whenever the supply runs low.
+Cards are created by a small group of artists whenever the supply runs low.
 The messages are written and mailed by a rotating roster of volunteers, who have been provided with texts appropriate to the occasion.
 In cases of bereavement, follow-up phone calls are made to grieving family members by volunteers trained by Jewish Family Services in how to listen to and talk with the bereaved and provide information about or connections to resources for additional help as needed.